Showing posts with label winter. Show all posts

 Chad's Winter Wonderland

-It has eight acres of displays with life-size Native scenes, live animals, and ninety drive-thru arches decorated with Christmas Lights.
+It features eight acres of displays, including life-size Native American scenes, live animals, and ninety drive-thru arches decorated with Christmas Lights.

-With Conway Twitty and Twitty Bird singing Happy the Christmas Clown,
+With Conway Twitty and Twitty Bird singing Happy Christmas Clown,

-Ding-A-Ling, Christmas is for Kids, We wish you a Merry Christmas, Silver Bells, Frosty the Snow Man, Rudolph Red Nose Reindeer, and many other Christmas Songs.
+Ding-A-Ling, Christmas is for Kids, We wish you a Merry Christmas, Silver Bells, Frosty the Snow Man, Rudolph the Red-Nosed Reindeer, and many other Christmas Songs.

 We saw Frosty, Reindeer, Christmas trees, Christmas Train, carolers, Christmas Stockings, toy soldiers, angels, a manger scene with live animals, a helicopter, airplanes, and Santa's Train.